MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-compose-v0.md

 **`projectName`** - **Project Name**<br>
 `string`.
 Default value: `$(Build.Repository.Name)`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the project name to use by default to name images and containers.
+Specifies the project name to use by default to name images and containers.
 <!-- :::editable-content-end::: -->
 <br>